 We now elaborate on how THEMIS can be used to assist programmers tasked with the development of serverless applications by taking care of all the low-level details of a secure and scalable communication across serverless nodes.
-Let's assume an example application, AppAuth consisting of two microservices: an ingress point, i.e., handler, and a processing back-end, i.e., check.
-When the handler microservice receives a web request carrying a username and a password, uses check to fetch a dictionary of known users' credentials, validates the received pair, and then handles it appropriately by sending a response message and associated code.
+Let's assume an example application, AppAuth, which consists of two microservices: an ingress point, i.e., handler and a processing back-end, i.e., check.
+When the handler microservice receives a web request carrying a username and password, uses check to fetch a dictionary of known users' credentials, validates the received pair, and then handles it appropriately by sending a response message and associated code.

 The programmer starts by creating a mesh with a specific network identifier to group the microservices that need to communicate, specifying a bootstrapping node.
 In our example, microservices joins a service mesh with identifier twiitr and bootstrapping point the route /main.
 Microservices are placed on a ring topology based on each microservice's node identifier, following a key-based routing scheme.
 THEMIS allows service discovery by creating mappings between the node identifiers and the microservices.
 A node first creates a cryptographic public-private key pair and generates its identifier $B = h(PK_B, twiitr)$.
 It then calculates an object identifier for the microservice it implements, by hashing the service's name interface, e.g., $Object_B = h(check)$.
-A mapping is created by initiating the store operation that informs the responsible node for $Object_B$ to amend the object's value with its node identifier B. Nodes that request check, for example node A, retrieve B by initiating a find operation for $Object_B$.
-In fact, the find operation returns to the requester a list of node identifiers that have executed the store operation specifying $Object_B$.
+A mapping is created by initiating the store operation that informs the responsible node for Object_B to amend the object's value with its node identifier B. Nodes that request check, for example node A, retrieve B by initiating a find operation for Object_B.
+In fact, the find operation returns to the requester a list of node identifiers that have executed the store operation specifying Object_B.
 There is one node responsible for every object identifier.
-THEMIS adopts a redundancy mechanism having one microservice to be associated with multiple object identifiers.
+Themis adopts a redundancy mechanism having one microservice to be associated with multiple object identifiers.
 In our example, assuming a redundancy factor k = 2, the check microservice will be associated to three sibling object identifiers, $Object_B$, $Object{B1} = h(check, 1)$ and $Object{B2} = h(check, 2)$, for which node B initiates three separate store operations.
 Node A can retrieve B by initiating a find operation for any of the three object identifiers.
 The returned list and the redundancy factor provide fault tolerance; in case of failing nodes the requester can select another node from the list or initiate a find operation for a sibling object, until a node with a healthy state is found.
 Nodes select randomly over the returned list the node to communicate; thus, the load is evenly distributed between the replicated nodes.
 Further to the dynamic load balancing property that this technique provides, it also enables canary releases.
 As nodes are evenly selected, programmers can deploy a new version of a microservice progressively on different machines based on their nodes identifiers.

-In a centralized architecture configuration functionalities, e.g., authentication and discovery, are implemented in whole or in part by control plane registries which data plane proxies need to communicate to operate.
-THEMIS couples the data and the control plane implementing a fully decentralized application.
-In our example the responsible node for $Object_B$, e.g., node C, fulfils the task of a central service discovery registry redirecting A to B. THEMIS leverages the DHT to route messages among peers; thus, it inherits its scalability property to accommodate the high rate of replication services.
+In a centralized architecture configuration functionalities (e.g., authentication, discovery) are implemented in whole or in part by control plane registries which data plane proxies need to communicate to operate.
+Thems couples the data and the control plane implementing a fully decentralized application.
+In our example the responsible node for $Object_B$, e.g., node C, fulfils the task of a central service discovery registry redirecting A to B. Thems leverages the DHT to route messages among peers; thus, it inherits its scalability property to accommodate the high rate of replication services.
 Abolishing managerial registries provides openness that facilitates migration off commodity serverless platforms, particularly beneficial to enable access and processing of data hosted on edge devices.
-Decreasing programmers lock-in can allow them to invent their own configuration services, e.g., observability, exposed through special service-name interfaces that application microservices can discover following the same discovery mechanism explained above.
-The low-level protocols of THEMIS render nodes accountable for the messages they exchange.
-Using every message as a node behaviour trace, faulty or malicious activity can be identified and resolved.
+Decreasing programmers lock-in can allow them to invent